Ashfaqur4988/react-ecommerce/README.md

 add admin link in the menu section in the navbar & changing the hrefs to links also changed the navigation and added admin and user booleans now changed the link to /admin
+In the admin product list page, provide an edit button to edit the products as admin add new product button on top of product grid which redirects to the product form page made all the js and page components of the product form Add New Products: in product form used the form validation and manipulated a lot of fields and data to submit the data to an api to post it in the product json, use the product API and create one add product API then push the gathered data in the products state variable Edit existing Products: use the same form but the path will have a parameter that is the ID to edit the particular product